martan3d/PTReceiver/README.md

 Feel free to use parts and methods in your own builds.
 If you are doing something for a USB board other than Silicon Labs, take a look at usb4a as it has the parameters you need for a bunch of different USB interface chips.

+This was tested on a motorola moto G pure, Android 12